kymb0/kymb0.github.io/_posts/2025-12-21-LLM_Security_Part_1.md

 ### Layer 3: Output Filtering

 Same services as Layer 1, but applied to what the model *generated* rather than what you *sent*.
+This can include both Syntactic AND Semenatic.

 **How it catches bypass attempts:**
 ```